 The biggest advantage that compression braces have over tension braces is the way that loads are transferred.
 In compression, loads are distributed over the end cross-section of the brace as well as the screws/nails — that greatly reduces the overall rate of fibre compression (which means it will sag less and last longer).
 Because the loads are transferred to the bottom hinge, and the bottom hinge is closer to the ground, the gate ends up more stable — it bounces up and down less.
 Gate posts supporting tension-braced gates also tend to bend/twist over time — because the load is transferred to the top hinge (higher from the ground, where it exerts more torque).

 If compression braces have such a clear advantage, why do some sources still recommend tension braces?

 Mainly due to historical reasons, but also because in a very limited number of scenarios tension is still better.

 In the good old days, farmers and homesteaders would cut their own timber/lumber with axes and saws.
 The wood would be ‘green’.
 Green lumber (i.e. freshly cut or anything that hasn’t been kiln-dried or seasoned for a couple of years) contains a large amount of water.
 As it dries it shrinks.
-The shrinkage will occur in all dimensions, but most noticeably along its length.
+The shrinkage will occur in all of the lumber’s dimensions, but the dimension affecting sag the most is length.
 The lumber will get shorter.
 If you are using green lumber, a tension brace is ideal because the shrinking wood will help pull the bottom rail up.